jinritv/Streamer-match-makers/README.md

 Please go to the project root directory and make a copy of the `.sample-env` file, renaming it to `.env`.
 Open your newly created `.env` file with a text editor and enter your local DB credentials.
 Please make sure to not commit the `.env` file that contains the connection string.

+### Install dependencies

+Open Command Prompt and `cd` to the location of this project.
+First we must install the required packages.
+In this folder, run the command

+`npm install`

+And it should install the required packages we need (which are defined in the package.json file).

 ### DB connection test

 Run test_db_connection.js as instructed in admin/README.md, and make sure that the success message is displayed.